 2 units, 1.5 hours lecture, 1.5 hours laboratory (GR or P/NP) BUS 43BA plus BUS 43BB are equivalent to BUS 43B.
 Not open for credit to students who have completed or are currently enrolled in BUS 43BA or 43BB.
+Acceptable for credit: CSU

 Continuation of BUS 43BA: Linking and consolidating spreadsheets, creating charts, working with database features, and using macros.
-0514.00
+0514.00 AA/AS area 4c